Nevers15/Exp_fam/README.md

 Our chances of having at least one candidate who replies positively stand at almost 40%

+## Research Conclusion:

+The Exponential Family is used in many classical machine learning applications and in various cases in Data Analisys as a tool to measure the probability of certain outcomes.

 ## Project Tools

 - Python